The New Tax Law: What Does It Mean for Your Tax Bill?

-If you earn between $149,400 and $308,000 a year, the Tax Policy Center says you should see an additional $7,640 in after-tax income on average, a difference of about 1.6 percent.
-That’s nothing to sneeze at, and this jumps to about 4.1 percent if you earn more than $308,000—somewhere in the neighborhood of $13,480 in increased after-tax income annually.
-But again, the Tax Foundation is more conservative and puts the number at only 1.6 percent.
+The Tax Policy Center says you should see an additional $7,640 in after-tax income on average, a difference of about 1.6%, if you earn between $149,400 and $308,000 a year.
+That’s nothing to sneeze at, and it jumps to about 4.1% if you earn more than $308,000—somewhere in the neighborhood of $13,480 in increased after-tax income annually.

 How Much Is Your Home Mortgage?

 The mortgage interest itemized deduction is now capped at mortgage values of $750,000 instead of $1 million.
 Unless you have a very expensive home, this shouldn’t affect you.
 The average mortgage debt was $202,284 as of 2019, according to Experian.
 There’s still a whole lot of room between that and the new cap.

 This is obviously one of those changes that will affect high earners most, but there’s a catch with this tweaked deduction that can affect middle-income families as well...

 The home interest mortgage deduction used to cover both acquisition debt—mortgages taken out to purchase or build a home—and equity debt, such as when you refinance and take some cash out of your home’s value to spend on other things, such as your child’s college education.

 The TCJA eliminated this provision for equity debt.
 You're no longer able to claim the interest on refinance loans as a tax deduction unless you use the proceeds to "buy, build, or substantially improve" a home.